raphael251/movie-tickets-reservation-system/README.md

 - [x] Create endpoint to list all user's reservations
 - [x] Create a new Movie entity just for the static information about movies available for screening
 - [ ] Handle invalid ids on creation gracefully (on movies endpoints and others as well)
+- [ ] Handle pagination on movies listing

 ## Improvements